-Historically, standard Fire policies in India excluded losses from war and hostilities.
+Historically, standard Fire policies in India doesn’t cover war risks and any losses from war and hostilities are excluded.

 “By introducing this dedicated add-on, which integrates with our “Bharat Laghu Udyam Suraksha “and “Business All-Risk Flexi Suite”, we are filling a vital protection gap for large-scale industrial units and infrastructure projects,complementing on our War Cover in a landmark move towards national self-reliance and securing India’s strategic interests,” said Girija Subramanian, CMD, NIA.